yatheeshraju/mojito/readme.md

 1. Create a new file in the ```api``` 📁 folder with the name of your request .
 2. Paste the sample api response you need in the file  .
 3. Save it and see the magic 🪄.

+> :warning:  Do not use in production environment.